sahithialladii/Festival-log/README.md

 # Festival Log

-This project logs and showcases cultural festival information in Telugu.
+An AI-powered platform to log and showcase cultural festivals in Telugu.